JustaLiang/inbond-module/doc/inbond.md

 ## Function `vote`

 Vote for a withdrawal proposal, and the voting power is determined by the amount invested.
+@param founder The treasury founder address.
+@param proposal_id The id of the proposal.
+@param should_pass The vote result.
+True means pass.
+False means reject.

 <pre><code><b>public</b> entry <b>fun</b> <a href="inbond.md#0x6064192b201dc3a7cff0513654610b141e754c9eb1ff22d40622f858c9d912e9_inbond_vote">vote</a>(investor: &<a href="">signer</a>, founder: <b>address</b>, proposal_id: u64, should_pass: bool)